 - Once selected, facets will appear at the top of the new search results set.
 Multiple facets will appear from left to right in the order in which they have been selected.
 Refinements to the results can be reversed at any time by clicking on the X in any facet’s display box.

 What do filters mean?

 There are several filters available to you to refine your results.
 Remember that the facets in discoverE are dynamic, meaning that – for each individual search – discoverE will generate a new set of facets based upon the characteristics of the search and the results set.

-- Resource Type (filters on the format, e.g., video vs. book)
+- Resource Type (filters by the format, e.g., video vs. book)

-- Topic (filters on the subject classification of title; for more granular subject classifications, click on one of the topic areas)
+- Topic (filters by the subject classification of title; for more granular subject classifications, click on one of the topic areas)

-- Library (filters on the physical library that owns the material)
+- Library (filters by the physical library that owns the material)

-- Collection (filters on which items are part of a specialized collection)
+- Collection (filters by which items are part of a specialized collection)

 - Language (filters on the language(s) of resource)

 - Genre (filters on a more specific type of resource such as maps, datasets, etc)